Curling at the 2025 Asian Winter Games – Mixed doubles

 The mixed doubles curling tournament at the 2025 Asian Winter Games was held in Harbin, China, between 4 and 8 February at the Harbin Pingfang District Curling Arena.
 A total of 12 teams participated in the tournament.

-Teams

-Teams have one male and one female thrower, with one curler throwing rocks #1 and #5 and the other throwing rocks #2, #3 and #4.
+Teams had one male and one female thrower, with one curler throwing rocks #1 and #5 and the other throwing rocks #2, #3 and #4.